Hotkeys are key combinations, which are assigned to certain actions.

 3.3.1 Setting hotkeys

-- Right click a sound and select Set hotkey from the context menu
+- Right-click a sound and select Set hotkey from the context menu, or

-- Double click on the hotkey column of the sound.
+- Double-click the hotkey column of the sound as shown below.

 The hotkey dialog will appear:

 Now you can press the key combination, you'd like to assign to the sound.